When you buy through our links, we may earn a commission. Learn more.

 Slime Heavy Duty Tire Inflator Troubleshooting Tips

-If you’ve been running the tire inflator for a long time and it shuts off and won’t turn back on let it cool for at least 25 minutes before trying to turn it back on again to let the thermal shut off switch reset.
+If you’ve been running the tire inflator for a long time and it shuts off and won’t turn back on, let it cool for at least 25 minutes.

-If the motor doesn’t start make sure the clips are connected to the battery in a clean area that is free of corrosion and dirt.
+If it doesn’t start, make sure the battery clamps are connected to clean terminals that are free of corrosion and dirt.

 Also, make sure you are using the correct switch and not the flashlight one.